On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

-\begin{proposition} The formal properties of the variables $u^{a_1\ldots a_r|\hmu_1\ldots\hmu_s}$, etc., follow the properties of the corresponding minors (and ``wrong'' minors) of the matrix $U$. \end{proposition} \begin{proof} By the properties of Berezinian and determinant. \end{proof}
+\begin{proposition} These formal properties of the variables $u^{a_1\ldots a_r|\hmu_1\ldots\hmu_s}$, etc., follow the properties of the corresponding minors (and ``wrong'' minors) of the matrix $U$. \end{proposition} \begin{proof} By the properties of Berezinian and determinant. \end{proof}